tendermint/go-amino/README.md

 each Amino library should decode maps as a List of key-value structs (in the case of langauges without generics, the library should maybe provide a custom Map implementation).
 TODO specify the standard for key-value items.

+## Amino and Proto3

+Amino objects are a subset of Proto3.
+* Enums are not supported.
+* Nested message declarations are not supported.

+Amino extends Proto3's Any system with a particular concrete type identification format (disfix bytes).

+## Amino and Go

+Amino objects are a subset of Go.
+* Multi-dimensional slices/arrays are not (yet) supported.
+* Floats are nondeterministic, so aren't supported by default.
+* Complex types are not (yet) supported.
+* Chans, funcs, and maps are not supported.
+* Pointers are automatically supported in go-amino but it is an extension of the theoretical Amino spec.

+Amino, unlike Gob, is beyond the Go language, though the initial implementation and thus the specification happens to be in Go (for now).